aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-connect-pcmanager-lab.md

 +++

 {{%notice note%}}
-If you are participating in this workshop as part of ISC22, then *PCluster Manager* will already be deployed for you, and you can continue with the steps below.
-If not, you will first have to deploy PCluster Manager from [AWS CloudFormation](https://github.com/aws-samples/pcluster-manager) to your account.
+If you are participating in this workshop as part of ISC22, then *PCluster Manager* will already be deployed for you.
 {{% /notice %}}

 Once your PCluster Manager CloudFormation stack has been deployed, you can follow these steps to connect to it: